tdeane/director-scripts/transient-aws/README.md

 ### Prepare AMIs
 - Open preloaded-ami-builder/packer-json/rhel.json
-- Replace all "REPLACE_ME"s with the correct values for your AWS setup.
+- Replace all REPLACE_ME's with the correct values for your AWS setup.
   Note: this script was tested in us-west-2 with Centos 7.2 base AMI images.
 If you are using us-west-2 you can keep the example AMI IDs, SSH username, and root device name in all files.
 - Run the AMI builder with the following command.
 Replace the region, base AMI ID, and target AMI name if neccessary.
 ```sh